 Want to go off-road?
 You'll need the best trail running shoes.
-The best trail shoes can not only enable you to go fast off road but they will also protect your feet from rocks, braches, mud or anything else you come across as you devour the miles on a forest path or mountain trail.
+The best trail shoes can not only enable you to go fast off-road but will also protect your feet from rocks, branches, mud or anything else you come across as you devour the miles on a forest path or mountain trail.

 Trail running shoes from the best brands, including Inov-8.
 Salomon, Adidas Terrex, Nike Trail, New Balance and Saucony are always sought after, and even more so now that park runs are becoming ever so popular, thanks to people turning to run in droves during the lockdown.